arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

    With all multiplexing/overloading tricks, a *cost-per-cell* in scRNAseq is comparable to *cost-per-well* in cell painting.
    Quite a difference!

-Optical pooled CRISPR screening replaces expensive sequencing with cheap microscopy, and drops price-per-cell >200 fold (PERISCOPE reports price-per-cell ~$0.001).
+Optical pooled CRISPR screening, a focus of this post, replaces expensive sequencing with cheap microscopy, and drops price-per-cell >200 fold (PERISCOPE reports price-per-cell ~$0.001).
 Compared to *arrayed* optical screens, lower requirements for automation can be expected as all conditions share the well.

 Overall, technology opens an opportunity for massive experimentation.